gravvivty/A-Game-Full-of-Bugs/README.md

 <body>

-**A Game Full of Bugs** was developed as a team project for the Software Engineering module.
+**A Game Full of Bugs** was developed as a team project for the Game Design module.

 > This portfolio repository focuses on my individual contributions, including level design, teleport mechanics, UI systems, in-game cutscenes, and inventory combination systems.

-All third-party assets used are credited to their respective authors within the project files and documentation.
+All assets were made within the team.
 </body>

 ---